kristofferkjeldby/SitecoreSuggest/README.md

 The fields where appending and inserting are supported are configured in the [Constants.cs](SitecoreSuggest/Constants.cs) filed in the `SupportedFields` array.
 The default configuration is `single-line text`, `multi-line text` and `rich text` fields.
 The field types that expect HTML (rich text) also need to be added to the `HtmlFields` array to allow SitecoreSuggest to format the suggestions using HTML.

+## Read more

+You can read more about SitecoreSuggest on my blog: https://www.kjeldby.dk/2023/10/integrating-sitecore-with-generative-ai-and-chatgpt/